centrahq/api-documentation/user/pages/03.guides/03.wms-integration/docs.md

 "deliveryNote": "http://../delnote?shipment=83651-1"
 ```

-More importantly, it will contain the products that was ordered.
-A shipment may, of course, contain several products and they will appear after each other.
+More importantly, it will contain the product that was ordered.
+A shipment may, of course, contain several products, in which case they will appear after each other.

-This is how the product object will look like, it will vary, of course, depending on the number of items ordered.
+This is how the product object will look like, it will vary depending on the number of items ordered.

 ```json
 "products": [